AdobeDocs/target.it-IT/help/administrating-target/implementation.md

 Before you start using [!DNL Adobe Target], you should implement it on your site, understand a few basic concepts and terms; be familiar with how [!DNL Target] works and integrates with your infrastructure; and understand how visitors are tracked by the [!DNL Target] system.

-Per ulteriori informazioni, consultate i vari argomenti in [Implementa Target](/help/c-implementing-target/implementing-target.md).
+Per ulteriori informazioni, vedi i vari argomenti in [Implementa Target](/help/c-implementing-target/implementing-target.md).

 >[!NOTE]
 >